clins10/Altschool-cloud-exercises/README.md

 ## [Exercise 1](/exercise-1)
    **TASK:**
-            ..* Setup Ubuntu 20.04 on your local machine using Vagrant
+    *Setup Ubuntu 20.04 on your local machine using Vagrant

    **INSTRUCTION:**

-        *Customize your Vagrantfile as necessary with private_network set to #dhcp *Once the machine is up, run #ifconfig and share the output in your submission along with your Vagrantfile in a #folder for this exercise.
+    *Customize your Vagrantfile as necessary with private_network   set to #dhcp ..* Once the machine is up, run #ifconfig and share the output in your submission along with your Vagrantfile in a #folder for this exercise.

 ## [Exercise 2](/exercise-2)
     **__TASK: